magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Interval beteween trying
 """"""""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _did-cbr_em:

-Early Media
+Early media
 """""""""""

-We not write the description to this field.
+Tries to execute an audio before the call is answered.
+Your DID provider needs to allow early media.